 While there’s no doubt smartphone usage will inevitably continue to grow, the trends in mobile development and mobile app testing are constantly changing.
 The emergence of the Agile and DevOps methodology and considerable changes in software testing methods means that developers spend a lot of time playing catch up with technology.
 Thankfully, there are some testing trends and mobile testing tools that not only will transform the future of mobile apps but will be here for the long haul.

 While not a new concept, DevOps principles have gained a tremendous amount of support with its consistent ability to reduce the amount of time from development to operations.
 These principles will only gain traction across entire business ecosystems – especially with an added emphasis on test automation.

 Automation requires verifying requirements, configuring toolsets for integration and delivery, creating automation frameworks… to name a few.

 This is where Agile Methodology shines.

 This methodology promotes collaboration among various small teams to make quick and continuous delivery.
-Because QA can sometimes be a bottleneck, quality engineering allows the introduction of testing and automation earlier in the process.
+Because QA can sometimes be a bottleneck, quality engineering allows the introduction of mobile app testing and automation earlier in the process.